How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 Slide your index finger down the needle tool until your finger touches the clay.
 Keep your finger in place on the needle as you remove the needle tool from the clay.
 The thickness of your floor is the distance between your finger and the tip of the needle.

-A half an inch of clay thickness is good when you trim the bottom.
+A half-inch of clay thickness is good when you trim the bottom.
 After trimming, you will be left with a quarter-inch of clay on the bottom.

 If you are not trimming, you want a third of an inch of clay on the bottom when using a wire cutter.
 Or at least a quarter of an inch when you use a throwing bat and allow your piece to dry off the bat on its own.

-Once the bottom is the right thickness, it’s time to enlarge the opening to form the width of the base.
+Once the bottom reaches the right thickness, it’s time to enlarge the opening to match the base’s width.

 Brace the outside of the clay with your anchor hand as you place your right hand in the center of the clay.
 Then, push the clay outward with your fingertips.